Skip to main content

 • “E2E Test Generation — Core User Journeys (Full Suite)”

+Step 1.4: Define scope.
 Start with a single high-value journey.
 E2E tests require more stabilization work than behavioral tests, so smaller batches are more practical.

-Phase 2 — Journey Extraction (Journey Oracle)
+Phase 2 — Journey Extraction (Journey Expert)

 Goal: Extract the critical user journeys, their acceptance criteria, and the happy and unhappy paths for each.
 Step 2.1: Query for user stories and journeys.